aulb/notes/matrix/README.md

 ```
 However the `cell[0][0]` is special and thus need an extra care.
 Start iterating from `cell[1][1]`.
 Lastly check if `cell[0][0]` is zero and finish off.

+# Word Search
+This is NOT a simple DFS or BFS.
+Its more complicated.
+Using tries are too complicated.

+Remember to not be wasteful.
+`word_to_find: ABCD` first letter: `C` then skip everything.
+The solution I use uses no extra storage to track `wordSoFar`, instead it modifies the matrix

+Runtime: O(nm) n = element in matrix, m = element in word
+The naive implementation has a way nastier runtime.